 Self-compassion is something your child needs to learn and practise.
 Try these three steps to build self-compassion in your child.

-Pause and notice when your child is angry, frustrated or disappointed because things haven’t gone the way they wanted.
+Pause and notice when your child is angry, frustrated or disappointed because things haven’t gone the way they wanted and they’re being hard on themselves.
 For example, your child’s craft hasn’t turned out the way they hoped or they weren’t chosen for the school choir.
 Maybe your child feels bad for being mean to a friend.

 You might hear your child say things like ‘I’m the worst’, ‘I’m hopeless’ or ‘I’ll never be able to do it’.
 Or your child might be quiet and look upset.